BOATING ACCIDENT ATTORNEYS IN TAMPA, FL

 - Boating under the influence of alcohol or drugs

 Lawsuits may also be filed under other causes of action, including reckless operation.
-When the operator’s violation of their duty is committed with “willful disregard for the safety of persons or property,” the attorney must not only prove the elements of negligence, but also show that the duty of care was breached by a willful disregard, instead of failure to meet reasonable standards.
+When the operator’s violation of duty is committed with “willful disregard for the safety of persons or property,” the attorney must not only prove the elements of negligence but also show that the duty of care was breached by a willful disregard instead of failure to meet reasonable standards.

 Jet Ski Injury Lawsuits

-Injuries sustained in Jet Ski accidents can be extensive, regardless of the cause of the accident, given the exposure of riders to risks of danger.
+Wounds in Jet Ski accidents can be extensive, regardless of the cause, given the exposure of riders.
 Injuries sustained through a collision or from being thrown from the vessel can include: